1850837/tic-tac-toe/ftPlan.md

     Arguments:
         setActiveProfile()
+        mainMenu()
+            Shows the main menu
+        expenseMenu()
+            Shows the menu to add an expense salaryMenu()
+            Shows menu to change your salary
+        analysisScreen()
+            Shows the main analysis screen
+        interestMenu()
+            Allows you to calculate interest (linear or compound)

 Expense

 Variables:
-    int cost (To be saved in days, to be calculated from weeks, years etc when it's added) int name
+    int dailyCost (To be saved in days, to be calculated from weeks, years etc when it's added) string name
     string[] tags

 Arguments:
-    getExpense()
-    setExpense()
-    analysisScreen()
+    getExpense(string name)
+    setExpense(int cost, string name, string[] tags)
+    getExpenseCost()
+    getExpenseTags()